pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 // Populate and Notify
 export function initializeLessonsList(newList: Lesson[]) {
     lessons = _.cloneDeep(newList);
-    lessonsListSubject.next(lessons);
+    // lessonsListSubject is private in this service
+    // so that no other component can emit data using next() lessonsListSubject.next(lessons);
 }
 ```

 ## Refactoring: DataStore as Service